 The UCS will endeavour to be as flexible as possible to set up a specific day of the week that is suitable.
 It may be feasible to work 2 half days, or an afternoon and an evening (as the UCS runs an evening service during term time on Tuesday and Thursday evenings until 8pm) - there is space to indicate your availability on the application form - we then match your availability with room and supervisor availability to draw up a schedule for the academic year.

-The recruitment round for Associates is now open to start in October 2018.
+The recruitment round for Associates is NOW OPEN to start in October 2018.
+Applications will be closing soon.
 To discuss your suitability and to request an application form, please contact Monique Wearden, Deputy Head of Counselling on 024 765 23761 or email M.Wearden@warwick.ac.uk

 Short-term counselling was a new way of working for me, initially I thought I would struggle however being able to work flexibly and integratively with the students gave me the confidence to use my different counselling approaches from humanistic and CBT to holistically with some psycho-educational work thrown in as and when required.